MissyZhang/occupational_injury/README.md

 -   `input/data` contains the data sources used in analysis including the raw data.
 -   `outputs/data` contains the cleaned dataset that was constructed.
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, test and clean data.

+## Obtaining data

+The data about the occupational injury statistics and rates in the Canadian Federal Jurisdiction between 2008 and 2020 can be found in the Open Government Portal of Statistics Canada: https://open.canada.ca/data/en/dataset/c488ca75-b78a-492b-9dfe-5490aebb3e31